Island Guide

 Visitor Guide to Pearl Beach

-✔ Has two large supermarkets and is home to the island’s Post Office
+✔ Has a large supermarket and is home to the island’s only Post Office and only Honda scooter dealership

-A kilometre south of the International Clinic, you’ll reach ‘Pearl Beach’.
+Head a kilometre south of the International Clinic on White Sands and you’ll reach ‘Pearl Beach’.
 This beach is also marked as ‘Hat Kai Mook’ the Thai name for ‘Pearl Beach’ on quite a few maps.
 Some resorts & some online booking sites like to lure customers to the resorts here by just classifying it as part of White Sand Beach.
+It’s not.

 There are some good, small bungalow resorts here with sunset views and is a convenient option, midway between White Sand Beach and Klong Prao Beach.
 Providing you are willing to hop on songtaew or rent a scooter to get to a good beach.
 If so, then you will save money on accommodation by staying in this area.